chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 All the software on the B tier is paywalled (which is why they stopped at the B tier despite their respective strengths), although they may be freely available if you are a student or researcher of a partner university.
 But what if you graduate or leave the university?
 You might not want to lose your carefully-built research databases, unless you start to purchase a subscription (potentially forever)!
 The university RefWorks subscription usually extends free access to alumni, but free access to EndNote is terminated beyond graduation from the university.

 Both Mendeley and Zotero are **FREE**, but with charges for adding additional cloud storage space.
 Cloud storage is mandatory for Mendeley, but optional for Zotero.
-There is a workaround in Zotero to avoid the additional cloud storage charges (I will introduce this in a later section).
+There is a workaround in Zotero to avoid the additional cloud storage charges (I will introduce this in [Section 1.4.1.2](#zotfile)).
 Despite the support for Macintosh, Windows, and Linux system, Mendeley's Mac desktop client was not the best -- it crashed or froze many times on my MacBook Pro a few years ago.
 That was the time I switched to Zotero.

 Zotero is **open-source** and has an active development community.
 Robust community support and contributions (e.g. plugins) make Zotero versatile and powerful.
 The main strengths of Zotero include: